sdthomas91/chat-down-under-new/README.md

 1. No Longer Urgent - have a button in view for the author of a question to click that will set is_urgent to false.
 This will allow for seamless changes if the question is answered or expired.

+1. Clickable topics - make topics on topic page and topic tags on questions clickable - taking users to a "results" page of relevant questions

+1. Edit & Delete replies - give users the option to edit or delete their replies to questions

+1. Reply counter and up-vote system - implement some sort of "like" or "upvote" system to rank replies and display highest ranking (most helpful) first.
+Also have a reply counter so users can see the size of a thread.

 ## Testing